 Tip: Who are you talking to?
 Which pain point or challenge is your target facing?
 What are they interested in knowing more about?
 Taking it from there, you should definitely write valuable content.

-Answers the public and BuzzSumo will help you to generate ideas for topics to write on.
-Hemingway Editor corrects your writings, thus empowering you to draft simple and effective pieces of content.
-Lastly, one of my favourite, is Coschedule to find catchy headlines that will hook your audience right away.
+Answer The Public and BuzzSumo will help you to generate ideas for topics to write on.
+Hemingway Editor corrects your writing, thus empowering you to draft simple and effective pieces of content.
+Lastly, one of my favourites, is Coschedule to find catchy headlines that will hook your audience right away.

 Ultimately, keep in mind that your best source of inspiration is your customers.

 Emails have a great return on investment in marketing with little to no costs and good results (when well thought out).
 Mailchimp is a powerful free tool to send out emails.
 Besides, with Mailchimp you can segment your contact list to create targeted email campaigns for maximum results.